 The sites of miRNA binding site are placed in the same order as mature miRNAs (from 5’end to 3’end in the miRNA);

-Part III.
 No obvious correlation was found for the expression of confirmed miRNA:target pairs

 In contrast to animal miRNAs, plant miRNAs target genes with high degree of complementarity, which allows the confident prediction with bioinformatics tools.
 But how to filter those false positive predictions remains a headache.
-Under the general assumptions that complementarity is the sole determinant of silencing and that any given plant miRNA-loaded RNA-induced silencing complex (miRISC) is able to act independently [11, 12], target mRNAs are downregulated by corresponding miRNAs and the expression level of plant miRNA is negatively correlated with that of cognate target mRNAs, which was also supported by experiment in which five mRNAs encoding TCP transcription factors are downregulated in plants overexpressing miR319 [13].
-To verify this hypothesis, expression data of rice miRNAs and genes was extracted from RiceFREND database [14], and correlation test was performed on miRNA:target pairs validated by degradome with 3-week old rice seedling samples [10].
+Under the general assumptions that complementarity is the sole determinant of silencing and that any given plant miRNA-loaded RNA-induced silencing complex (miRISC) is able to act independently [12, 13], target mRNAs are downregulated by corresponding miRNAs and the expression level of plant miRNA is negatively correlated with that of cognate target mRNAs, which was also supported by experiment in which five mRNAs encoding TCP transcription factors are downregulated in plants overexpressing miR319 [14].
+To verify this hypothesis, expression data of rice miRNAs and genes was extracted from RiceFREND database [15], and correlation test was performed on miRNA:target pairs validated by degradome with 3-week old rice seedling samples [11].